Five platforms. One ecosystem. Zero specs.

 To bridge the gap between vague requests and concrete solutions, I moderated timed ideation sessions in Miro and Google Jam.
 Strict structure, ruthless time-boxing, maximum output:

-• Ideation — 20 minutes Each participant sketched as many directions as they could before the timer ended.
+- Ideation — 20 minutes Each participant sketched as many directions as they could before the timer ran out.
 Quantity first, judgement second.

-• Selection The room voted concepts up or out.
-The strongest moved straight into prototyping the next morning.
+- Selection The room voted concepts up or out.
+The strongest moved straight into high-fidelity in Figma.

 (icons, buttons, components)